Dubai launches 'App Olympics' for individuals, teams across 4 categories

 The new contest serves in the path of positioning the emirate as the 'mobile app development capital of the world'

-Dubai launched on Sunday the App Olympics to choose the best in the field of mobile application development, Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, and Deputy Prime Minister and Minister of Defence of the UAE said on X.
+Dubai launched the App Olympics, an initiative to choose the best in the field of mobile application development, Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, and Deputy Prime Minister and Minister of Defence of the UAE announced on Sunday.

-The app contest comprises four categories: Best Youth App, Most Impactful App, Most Innovative App and Industry of the Year: Mobile Gaming.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

+This contest is part of a series of initiatives aimed at strengthening Dubai’s position as a global hub for advanced technologies and digital innovation.

-"Led by the Dubai Chamber of Digital Economy, as part of the ‘Create Apps in Dubai’ initiative, this competition encourages digital pioneers from around the world to be part of Dubai’s inspiring success story", he added.
+"Led by the Dubai Chamber of Digital Economy, as part of the ‘Create Apps in Dubai’ initiative, this competition encourages digital pioneers from around the world to be part of Dubai’s inspiring success story", the Dubai Crown Prince said.

+Sheikh Hamdan also added: “Building on Dubai’s remarkable achievements, particularly in the digital economy, we are continuing to position the emirate at the forefront of future-oriented innovation.
+The digital economy is a key pillar of the Dubai Economic Agenda D33 and we call on all stakeholders to capitalise on opportunities to drive sustainable growth and prosperity.”

 ALSO READ: